The Ultimate Guide to Hiring Virtual Assistants in 2026

 Personal Life Tasks

-The rise of remote work has further blurred the line between personal and work tasks.
+Executives spend up to 25% of their work time on personal activities, and the rise of remote work has further blurred the line between personal and professional tasks.

 Examples of personal tasks a virtual assistant can tackle include: